FIRST-Tech-Challenge/ftcdocs/docs/source/manufacturing/3d_printing/3d_printing_filaments/3d_printing_filaments.rst

 These filaments are less common than those above, but can be useful for specific applications in FTC, often due to specific material properties like ductility or flexibility.
-These filaments are more difficult to print with, coming with significant challenges that prevent some printers from being able to print them out of the box, in addition to being much more expensive.
+These filaments are more difficult to print with, coming with significant challenges that prevent some printers from being able to print them out of the box.

 ABS (Acrylonitrile Butadiene Styrene)